 Another great thing about Lexulous is that much of the skills and tools valuable to Scrabble still work well with it.
 General word knowledge, the dictionaries and other player assets remain useful and reliable.
-One of these is WordFinder’s Scrabble unscrambler.
+One of these is our word unscrambler tool.
 If you need a Lexulous cheat tool, our Scrabble cheat and anagram solver can help with both games.

 More Ways to Play Scrabble Online

 Lexulous has retained a large following as one of the best options for playing Scrabble online.
 That said, it is by no means your only option.
 There are now many official and unofficial sites and apps that offer similar gameplay.
 Our list of nine online multiplayer Scrabble games is a perfect starting point for any word game fan.